-Comprehensive Plan and to ensure that proposed policies of the Comprehensive Plan development districts meet the needs of the development community and the vision of the City.
+Comprehensive Plan and to ensure that proposed policies of the Comprehensive Plan

-Objective 1.9: To encourage the use of planned developments and mixed use developments when such techniques improve the City's ability to meet its land use goal.
+Objective 1.9: To encourage the use of planned developments urban planning and mixed use developments when such techniques improve the City's ability to meet its land use goal.

-Policy 1.9.1: The City shall review its Land Development Code to determine if the planned manner designed to ensure insure that all development meets standards consistent with the comprehensive plan in drainage and stormwater management, open space, and convenient onsite traffic flow, including needed and parking.
+Policy 1.9.1: The City shall review its Land Development Code to determine if the planned development UP districts meet the needs of the development community and the vision of the City.

-Policy 1.9.2: The administration of land use development regulations shall be carried out in a commercial uses.
+Policy 1.9.2: The administration of land use development regulations shall be carried out in a manner designed to ensure insure that all development meets standards consistent with the comprehensive plan in drainage and stormwater management, open space, and convenient onsite traffic flow, including needed and parking.